 Barrow Borough Council welcomes and encourages attendance and contributions by the public at its meetings.
 Public participation guidelines were agreed by Council in June 2020 as part of the Council's commitment to community governance and openness.

-We have a customer service strategy which defines how we will engage with customers and other stakeholders and involve them in improving our services.
+The Council has recently developed an ambitious customer service strategy which defines how we will engage with customers and other stakeholders and involve them in improving our services.